 -Authors should prepare their manuscripts in a way that does not give away their identity.
 Submit the Title Page containing the Authors details and Blinded Manuscript with no author details as two separate files.

--Please download the template to use in submission of your manuscript.
+-Please download The Template to use in submission of your manuscript.

 General rule